nais/handbook/docs/technical/workload-identity.md

 # Nais Workload Identity

-Workloads in Nais Kubernetes clusters are automatically mounted with a Projected Service Account Token (PSAT) that can be used to authenticate with Nais components.
+Workloads (`Application` and `NaisJob` resources) in Nais Kubernetes clusters are automatically mounted with a Projected Service Account Token (PSAT) that can be used to authenticate with Nais components.

 See the implementation in [Naiserator](https://github.com/nais/naiserator/blob/05ca9ee1a5b6d72f7f2b6c1cac8ae54338c78f2c/pkg/resourcecreator/serviceaccount/serviceaccount.go) for details.